 - Infuse your cannabis.
 If using the Ardent Nova, place butter or ghee inside the unit over the decarbed material and run it for an additional cycle.
-If using the Ardent FX, insert butter or ghee into the unit over the decarbed material and allow it to run on the Infuse setting.
+If using the Ardent FX or Mini, insert butter or ghee into the unit over the decarbed material and allow it to run on the Infuse setting.
 If using the stovetop, place 1 ½ cups of water, 8 tablespoons of butter, and decarbed bud wrapped in a cheesecloth (fastened with a rubber band,) in a saucepan on medium heat, stirring frequently for 2-4 hours.

 - Strain plant material out of the butter or ghee, using a strainer, cheesecloth, Ardent Frainer, or if you have the FX, using the Infusion Press.

 - Pour your mixture into an airtight container, the Ardent Vessel, or the Ardent Infusion Mold, and refrigerate or freeze until use.
 If you made your cannabutter on the stovetop, discard separated water from the infused butter and keep it in the refrigerator or freezer for storage.

 Weed Butter Uses

 If you’re wondering how to make edibles with your cannabutter, simply replace the butter your recipe calls for with cannabutter, or a portion of infused butter alongside additional unmedicated butter.
 Here are some ideas to get you started:

 - Corn on the Cob